-Puma Future Rider Play On
+Who should buy the PUMA Future Rider Play On

-Puma Future Rider Play On Style
+Style of the PUMA Future Rider Play On

 With color variations ranging from Fluo Green to splashes of neon yellow to the basic black and white, figuring out what clothes to wear with this trainer are endless.

 Not visible is the Rider Foam tech system in the footbed that gives that extra spring with every step.
 It is a shock-absorbing ultra-comfortable foam.
 An homage to the ‘80s is showcased in the exposed tongue, which was common among running shoes during that era.

-Puma Future Rider Play On
+History of the PUMA Future Rider Play On

-In the eighties, Puma noticed that more people were jogging on the streets but realized that no footwear catered to such kind.
-This is how the Puma Fast Rider came to be.
+In the eighties, PUMA noticed that more people were jogging on the streets but realized that no footwear catered to such kind.
+This is how the PUMA Fast Rider came to be.

 The running world took notice of the Rider not only for the revolutionary trainer technology, but because the studs on the sole were great for the tracks, the roads, and the trails, making it an all-terrain running shoe.

-In honor of its timelessness, Puma relaunched the Fast Rider 40 years after by releasing the Puma Play On pack in two new styles: Style Rider and Future Rider.
+In honor of its timelessness, PUMA relaunched the Fast Rider 40 years after by releasing the PUMA Play On pack in two new styles: Style Rider and Future Rider.